Aquatic therapy can reduce pain and pressure while providing an effective workout.

-Exercising in water, also known as aquatic therapy, enables people to do many of the same exercises they would do on land without applying the same force on the joints.
-It has many benefits.
-Aquatic therapy takes pressure off the body, and that brings immediate relief to painful areas.
-Water provides resistance to the body, which helps build muscle and bone strength.
-The warmth of the water encourages one to move, which has a helpful side effect: repetitive movement pumps a natural lubricant called synovial fluid into the joints.
+Aquatic therapy has many benefits.
+"One of the things people love about it is the feeling of buoyancy.
+It takes pressure off your body, and that brings immediate relief to painful areas," explains Olson.
+Buoyancy is just part of the magic.
+The water provides resistance to your body, which helps you build muscle and bone strength.
+And the warmth of the water encourages you to move, which has a helpful side effect: repetitive movement pumps a natural lubricant called synovial fluid into the joints.